semihberkayozturk/URL-Shortener-Microservice/README.md

 ## Usage

 > After submitting an URL, you will see a number in JSON format, like this one -> "short_url":38
->> Append this number to end of the URL in order to see result.
+>> Append this number to end of the URL in order to see the result.

 # Front-End
 https://boilerplate-project-urlshortener.bbsemih.repl.co/